 In a standards-based grading system, all lessons, activities, and assessments should be aligned with standards that students are set to achieve at the end of the grading period.
 This means that teachers need to create new instructional materials and assessment tools that will support the students’ mastery of skills.
 This process may be time-consuming because most of the pre-prepared materials used by teachers need to be overhauled.
 Teachers will also be asked to create both formative and summative assessments.
 These will gauge how students can apply the lessons that they have learned to real-life settings.
 Additionally, they also need to create rubrics for each performance task to help students understand the meaning of each proficiency score that they will receive.
 To address this challenge, teachers should be given enough time to prepare materials that they will need before the start of the academic year.
 In this way, teachers can carefully align each instructional material with the standards that students are expected to master at the end of the term.

 Source: Journal of Teaching and Education, 2016

 Standards-based grading is an educational system that focuses on the effectiveness of instruction and the mastery of skills or standards for a specific subject.
 This grading system allows students to understand which learning targets they have already mastered and which of the given standards still need to be improved.
 A standards-based grading system helps students to become intrinsically motivated to perform well academically and guides teachers to create engaging and meaningful lessons for the students.
-To address the challenges posed by this new grading system, educational leaders are encouraged to support their teachers in shifting from traditional education to alternative educational systems.
+To address the challenges posed by this new grading system, educational leaders are encouraged to support their teachers in shifting from traditional education to alternative educational systems such as online colleges.